puneet2591/ChatApp/README.md

 ### Demo (VIDEO)
 ![Demo](screenshots/demo.gif)

-⚡ Getting Started
-1. Clone the repo
+1️⃣ Clone the Repository
 git clone https://github.com/puneet2591/ChatApp.git
 cd SwiftUI-Firebase-ChatApp

-2. Open in Xcode
+2️⃣ Open the Project

+Launch Xcode (latest stable version recommended).

-Open the .xcodeproj or .xcworkspace file in Xcode.
+Open the .xcodeproj or .xcworkspace file.

-3. Configure Firebase
+3️⃣ Configure Firebase

-Go to Firebase Console
+Go to the Firebase Console
-.

-Create a project.
+ and create a new project.

-Enable Authentication and Firestore Database.

-Download your GoogleService-Info.plist.
+Enable the following services:

+Authentication (Email/Password or your preferred method)

+Cloud Firestore (in test mode for development)

+Download the GoogleService-Info.plist file.

-Add it to your Xcode project (but do not commit it to GitHub).
+Add it to the root of your Xcode project (drag & drop into the Project Navigator).

+⚠️ Do not commit this file to GitHub — it contains private credentials.

-4. Run the App 🚀
+4️⃣ Run the App 🚀

-Build & run on Simulator or physical iPhone.
+Select a simulator or connect a real iOS device.

+Press Run (⌘R) in Xcode.

-Create two accounts to test chat in real-time.
+Create two accounts to test real-time messaging between users.